sebibitica/Job_Matcher/README.md

 docker-compose down
 ```

----
+### Important: Initial Database Population

+**Note:** When first running the application locally, the Elasticsearch database will be empty.
+You will need to run the jobs processor to populate it with job listings before you can see any job matching results.

-## Automated Jobs Processing
+## Jobs Processing

-The system automatically runs the jobs processor daily at 2PM UTC to fetch and index new job listings.
+The system automatically runs the jobs processor daily at 2PM UTC to fetch and index new job listings, but you need to run it manually for the initial database population.

-### Manual Jobs Processing
+### Running the Jobs Processor Manually

-If you want to run the jobs processor manually:
+To populate the database with job listings:

 ```sh
 # Access the backend container